eriknellessen/Virtual-Keycard/README.md

 make store-certificate
 ```

-Now you can configure Thunderbird/Icedove as described in the paper on page 51 and start decrypting/signing e-mails!
+Now you can configure Thunderbird/Icedove as described in the bachelor's thesis on page 51 and start decrypting/signing e-mails!

 Have fun!